 Healthy Lifestyles Expo

 The Healthy Lifestyles Expo will be held the evening of the Crazy 8s Road Race outside J. Fred Johnson Stadium in the lower level of the Dobyns-Bennett High School parking lot (very near the start line!).
-Approximately 4,000 race participants and thousands more spectators are expected to pass through the expo area.
+Over 4,000 race participants and thousands more spectators are expected to pass through the expo area.